Tim Macartney-Snape

-Tim Macartney-Snape AM (born 5 January 1956) is a mountaineer and author.
+Timothy John Macartney-Snape AM (born 5 January 1956) is an Australian mountaineer and author.
 On 3 October 1984 Macartney-Snape and Greg Mortimer were the first Australians to reach the summit of Mount Everest.
 They reached the summit, climbing without supplementary oxygen, via a new route on the North Face (North Face to Norton Couloir).
 In 1990, Macartney-Snape became the first person to walk and climb from sea level to the top of Mount Everest.
 Macartney-Snape is also the co-founder of the Sea to Summit range of outdoor and adventure gear and accessories, a guide for adventure travel company World Expeditions and a founding director and patron of the World Transformation Movement.

 Early years

-Macartney-Snape was born in Tanganyika Territory (now Tanzania), where he lived on a farm with his Australian father and Irish mother.
+Macartney-Snape was born in Iringa, Tanganyika Territory (now Tanzania), where he lived on a farm with his Australian father and Irish mother and sister Sue, an illustrator.
 In 1967, the family moved to Australia to a farm in north eastern Victoria.
 He attended Geelong Grammar School and spent a year at the school's outdoor education campus Timbertop.
-Macartney-Snape studied at the Australian National University (ANU) in Canberra where he joined the ANU Mountaineering Club (ANUMC) and obtained a BSc.
+Macartney-Snape studied at the Australian National University (ANU) in Canberra where he joined the ANU Mountaineering Club (ANUMC).
+He graduated with a BSc.

 Mountaineering

 Australia and New Zealand

-Having rock-climbed all over Australia, his first mountaineering experience was two seasons in New Zealand's Southern Alps.
+Having rock-climbed all over Australia, Macartney-Snape’s first mountaineering experience was two seasons in New Zealand's Southern Alps.